tonoli/Ricall-webapp/README.md

 # Ricall.me
 ## Ricall is an intelligent personal assistant for people with neurodegenerative diseases as Alzheimer

 Ricall is an cool project to help people with neurodegenerative diseases to rimember things they often forget.
-With 3 friends we created an MVP of the project in two weeks.
+With 3 friends we created an MVP of the project in two weeks at [42 Silicon Valley](https://www.42.us.org/).
 There is three main aspects in what we have built: the VUI, the Ricall manager and the webapp.

+*This project needed to respect a certain number of constraints that justify certain "complex" choices we made to develop the MVP.
+There is several libraries more powerfull and efficient but the pedagogic aspect was to learn to implement this in C and from sratch*

 ### The VUI (voice-user interface)
 <p align="center"> <img src="https://media.giphy.com/media/v1PSPwbLIrata/giphy.gif"> </p>